hdgarrood/hdgarrood.github.io/_posts/2018-12-12-down-with-show-part-1.markdown

 I would argue that, even though type classes are fantastically useful, it's actually quite rare to find yourself in a position where introducing a new one is a good idea.
-My rules of thumb for deciding whether or not to introduce a new type class are basically the same as Gabriel's (see above); in my view, a type class should preferably:
+My rules of thumb for deciding whether or not to introduce a new type class are largely inspired by Gabriel's (see above); in my view, a type class should preferably:

 ### Make sense as an abstraction